devicefuture/atto/docs/reference/io.md

 Copies the current displayed frame to a hidden buffer used for rendering advanced graphics.
 The stored frame can then be restored by using the [`restore`](#restore) command.

+The `copy` can be used to manipulate the rendering of the turtle, if in use.

 <details>
 <summary>Example</summary>
 <pre>